Expression.java

 */

-public class Expression implements Serializable {
+public final class Expression implements Serializable {

 private static final long serialVersionUID = -2510794384846712749L;